pfaciana/wordpress-release/README.md

 | release-prerelease  | If the release is a prerelease                                      | No       | `false`                          |
 | additional-files    | Additional files to include in the release (one file path per line) | No       |                                  |
 |                     |                                                                     |          |                                  |
+> The `zip-ignore` is a text file that gets passed to the `zip` command as an exclude file.
+If you have an `.gitattributes` file for your repo, you can pass that as the `zip-ignore` input, and a `git archive --format=zip` will get run in place of the `zip` command.

 > It should be noted that inputs like `release-tag`, `release-body`, `additional-files` should be dynamically created in steps prior to calling this action.
 That will be custom to your specific repo and not detailed in this doc.
 ### Outputs